Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureAD2.md

   -keystore data/conf/ssl/truststore.jks
 ````

-After you create your *truststore* containing either your server's or CA certificate, add the following lines into the *bin/contrast-server.vmoptions* file.
+After you create your trust store containing either your server's or CA certificate, add the following lines into the *bin/contrast-server.vmoptions* file.

 ````
 -Djavax.net.ssl.trustStore=<full path to truststore>